finos/perspective/python/perspective/README.md

 If you already have a `.perspectiverc` and want to reset your build configuration, simply run `yarn setup`.

 Once the build successfully completes, run `yarn test_python` from the project root in order to verify operation.

+### Windows
+By default, perspective attempts to build utilizing Microsoft Visual Studio 2017 (MSVC 14.1).
+You may change this to older versions by editing `setup.py`.